thoughtbot/go-template/README.md

 License
 -------

-laces is Copyright (c) 2015 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the [LICENSE] file.
+Go template is Copyright (c) 2015-2017 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: /LICENSE